April 14, 2020

 Remote monitoring – the valuable method to assure frequent monitoring, efficient treatment, reduce costs and increase patient satisfaction.
 Such service is suitable for patients with high risks, chronic conditions, recently released from hospitals, etc. A variety of technological devices help to monitor clinical signs and patients’ health conditions at the distance and keep in touch 24/7.

-Real-time interaction – we can’t underestimate the benefits of communication via chat or real-time video remote visits by the doctors.
-It is mainly used for primary and preventative care, consultations, follow-up visits, psychological support, etc. The point is that Skype or FaceTime won’t be appropriate since it has to be conducted over the HIPAA compliant telehealth software platform.
+Real-time interaction – we can’t underestimate the benefits of communication via chat or real-time video remote visits by doctors.
+It is mainly used for primary and preventative care, consultations, follow-up visits, psychological support, etc. The point is that Skype or FaceTime won’t be appropriate since it has to be conducted over the HIPAA-compliant telehealth software platform.

-As a result, telehealth software development isn’t just growing in popularity but becomes the absolute necessity of today’s healthcare.
+As a result, telehealth software development isn’t just growing in popularity but has become the absolute necessity of today’s healthcare.
 It gives access to efficient and affordable care services.
 About 74% of US citizens are interested in receiving healthcare via software systems.
-Those who have already used it acknowledge good quality or even better than in-person visits whereas the cost remains lower.
+Those who have already used it acknowledge good quality or even better than in-person visits, whereas the cost remains lower.